oist/Oikopleuradioica_genomeannotation/README.md

 ### Liftoff annotations
 I have also added Liftoff results from Norwegian *O. dioica* which is located under the resource directory in each genome.
 They were done using the parameters `-flank 0.5` and `-polish`.

+### Index files
+Index files are required for fasta and gff files and were created using `samtools faidx` and `jbrowse text-index` respectively.

+## JBrowse related files
+JBrowse `config.json` file is within the jbrowse2 directory.

 ## How to use this repository